foldcat/oasync/README.md

 ![badge](https://img.shields.io/badge/documentation%20taken%20seriously-ff7eb6)

+Now officially in beta state!

 M:N multithreading for Odin.
 The end goal is to implement virtual threads that automatically and quickly parallelize tasks across several os threads.

-Note that this library is in a **PRE ALPHA STATE**.
-Bugs, breaking changes and missing features are expected.
-Please submit an issue if you catch any bugs or want to suggest new features!
+Note that although oasync is no longer in the pre alpha state, bugs are still expected.
+Please report them by opening an issue.
+Please also suggest additional features by making issues

 Also note that oasync is NOT compatable with `core:sync`.
 Please use the synchronization primitives provided by oasync instead.

-Now back in active development!

 ## features
 - quickly and automatically parallelize tasks across a thread pool